 Submit three double-spaced (including endnotes) printed copies of the essay and photocopies of illustrations.
 Do not submit original photographs.
 If the essay is within the guidelines of the journal's editorial policy, the editors will send the essay to specialist readers for their recommendations.
 It is the goal of the editors to make editorial decisions as expeditiously as possible.
 Essays not accepted for publication will not be returned to the author unless requested.
 These are held for a period of one month, after the authors are informed of the rejection, after which date the essays will be destroyed.
 Unsolicited book reviews are not accepted.

 Upon the acceptance of an essay for publication, the editors will require the following from contributors:

 Style.
 The editors may edit essays for clarity and style.
 Contributors will receive an edited copy of their essays for their approval.
 In matters of style, Studies in Iconography follows The Chicago Manual of Style (15th ed.).
 Essays should be in English and should translate foreign language texts quoted in the body of the essay.
-If a standard translation is quoted, do not include the original language unless crucial to the argument.
+If a standard translation is quoted, include the original language when it is important for the argument.
+If your own translation is being used it is necessary to provide the original text.
+It is always necessary to cite the standard edition of the original.
 For treatment of foreign languages, see Manual ch.
 9. Use italics rather than underlining for titles of books, emphasis, etc.

 It is important for authors to note that the full names of all cited authors are given and that the name of the publisher is always included.